Sumanth-Siddareddy/CAD-Viewer/README.md

 # CAD Viewer Application

 A basic web-based CAD viewer that can import, display, and manipulate simple 3D models (e.g., STL or OBJ files).
-This full-stack project was developed as a technical assignment for a Full-Stack Engineering Intern role at insyde.io.

 ## Features